AbsaOSS/spot/README.md

 ### Enceladus
 The Enceladus module provides integration capabilities for Spot usage with [Enceladus](https://github.com/AbsaOSS/enceladus)

+### YARN

+The module contains its own crawler which provides data collection from [YARN](https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html) API.
+The data can be visualized with provided Kibana dashboards.
+(Future) The YARN data is merged with data from other sources (Spark, Enceladus) for a more complete analyses.|

+### Kibana
+A collection of Kibana dashboards and alerts which provide visualization and monitoring for the Spot data.

 ## Deployment
 - Install Python 3 (recommended 3.7 and later)
 - Install required modules (see requirements.txt)